Columbia County shooting range

 W6273 King Road, Poynette, WI 53955

-The Columbia County shooting range features four free to use ranges including; 100 and 50-yard rifle ranges, a 50-yard shotgun patterning range and a 25-foot pistol range.
+The Columbia County shooting range features three free to use ranges including; 100 and 50-yard rifle ranges, a 50-yard shotgun patterning range.
 Earthen backstops, side berms and overhead baffles in shooting sheds help to ensure everyone's safety.
-Target stands are present on all four of the ranges, but you will need to provide your own paper targets.
+Target stands are present on all three ranges, but you will need to provide your own paper targets.
 Hearing and eye protection are recommended.
 Please read the general range rules listed below to ensure the Columbia County shooting range remains safe and operable.

-Activities allowed: Rifle, pistol, shotgun patterning.
+Activities allowed: Rifle and shotgun patterning.
 Bring your own paper targets.

 Columbia County Range rules and hours are posted at the range and are strictly enforced.
 Review and know the rules and hours before visiting this property.